brimdata/zbpf/README.md

 > its comprehensive type system so that external schemas do not need to be
 > defined and declared for richly typed data.

-Note that we are using the term "BPF" to refer to the modern eBPF linux subsystem as the
+Note that we are using the term "BPF" to refer to the modern eBPF Linux subsystem as the
 [original BPF](https://www.usenix.org/conference/usenix-winter-1993-conference/bsd-packet-filter-new-architecture-user-level-packet)
 is now called "classic BPF"